dgoodman1224/cardcounter/README.md

 # Cardcounter

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cardcounter`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to cardcounter, a ruby gem to practice counting cards via the command line.
+The gem allows you to choose how many decks to use, and how long to practice for.
+There is also a 'boss' feature at the end to print out some git nonsense and makes it look like you are doing work.

 ## Installation